Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-05/index.md

-# lab-05 - Using Azure Policy to Create DNS Records for Private Endpoints (storage account)
+# lab-05 - Use Azure Policy to Create DNS Records for Private Endpoints (storage account)

 As we already learned, Azure Private Link allows us to access Azure PaaS services over a private endpoint in virtual network.
 To make Azure PaaS resources accessible via Private link, we will need to: